Visiting quaint towns scattered throughout New England like Greenwich, Connecticut?

 Called the Battle of Horseneck, here’s what happened:

 General Israel Putnam took advantage of the terrible roads to evade the invading British.
-He left Putnam Cottage and jumped his horse down a cliff that usually served as a major impediment to travelers.
+He left Putnam Cottage, at the time named Knapp Tavern, and jumped his horse down a cliff that usually served as a major impediment to travelers.

 While the British burned Greenwich to the ground, the militia rallied in time to protect Stamford.